-Knights of Legend is a classic console RPG set in the world of Ashtalarea, released in October 1989 by Origin Systems for the Apple II, DOS and Commodore 64.
+Knights of Legend is a role-playing game set in the fantasy world of Ashtalarea, released in October 1989 by Origin Systems for the Apple II, DOS and Commodore 64.
 It advanced the RPG genre by adding new classes like the "Kelden" to the mix of old standbys, and a new style of map and quests.
 The game was the first of a planned four-part series designed to use the same character and continue the story with each successive game, but the other three never saw the light of day.

 The primary objective of Knights of Legend is to explore the land and complete each of the 24 available quests.
 Each character starts ranked as a peasant but can increase rank by leveling up.
 Knights of Legend is very much a "pen and paper" style RPG.
 There are lots of complicated and intricate systems, especially within combat.